kedacore/keda-docs/content/docs/1.5/scalers/postgresql.md

 - `query` - What query to poll postgresql with.
 Query must return an integer.
 - `targetQueryValue` - A threshold that is used as `targetAverageValue` in HPA.

+> Note that the query must return a single integer value.
+If the query has a possibility of returning `null`, a default value can be set using the `COALESCE` function.
+For example, `SELECT COALESCE(column_name, 0) FROM table_name;`.
+See [PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-conditional.html#FUNCTIONS-COALESCE-NVL-IFNULL) for more information on the `COALESCE` function.

 This is an example of using a full connection string:

 ```yaml